- As low as $120/Night

 - Apartment

 The Riverland Loft is a very private space with a private bath and separate entrance above the garage of my home.
 The space is 320 sq ft with a very comfortable KING size bed and a sitting area with TV.
 There is a modest refrigerator with a modest freezer and a microwave.
 There is not a full kitchen.
 Also a full Keurig Station.
 The bathroom has a nice shower.
 Ceramic tile floor and granite countertops.
 The home is only 5 years old so the space feels like new construction.
 The property is in the historic Riverland Terrace neighborhood.
 Less than 15 min by Uber to the historic Charleston Peninsula and no more than 20 min to Folly Beach.
 The property is gated and offers off street parking.
-Directly across the street is a modest cozy park overlooking the intracoastal waterway and charming sunsets.
+Directly across the street is a modest cozy park overlooking the intracoastal waterway and handsome sunsets.
 Walking distance to neighborhood bars and eateries .
 This property is also on Airbnb with nearly 600 5 star reviews.
-Guests will adore the historic neighborhood with enormous oaks with two sides of the neighborhood bordering water.
+Guests will adore the historic neighborhood with grandiose oaks with two sides of the neighborhood bordering water.
 Great place to ride bicycles.
 Boat landing 3 blocks away.

 About the Area